Back: List of complex programs

 Kidney perfusion analysis

-analysis of the first-pass bolus of the radiolabel of the
+perfusion by analysis of the first-pass bolus of the

-a) Washid's perfusion-flow index quantifies the ratio of filtration and perfusion of the kidney.
+a) Washida's perfusion-flow index quantifies the ratio of filtration and perfusion of the kidney.

 b) Relative renal perfusion is quantified by the ratio of the areas under the perfusion onset curves.